Coney Island Creek: Current status

 A northwestern part of the creek is known as a "ship graveyard" for the dead and abandoned ships found there.
 At the southern shore of the creek, the remains of a 45 ft yellow submarine, the Quester I, protrudes from the water.
 Built from salvaged metal in the late 1960s, it was never able to maintain an even keel and was abandoned.
+There are other leftover shipwrecks left in the creek, but there origins are somewhat unknown.
+They either are left over from The Battle of Brooklyn, or they are left over from when the creek was somewhat active in the 20th century.
 The creek is also used for performing baptisms.

+The health and behavior of marine life in Coney Island Creek have been impacted by environmental factors and human activities in previous years.
+Pollution from nearby urban development has degraded water quality, leading to harmful substances lingering in the water that could affect marine life.
+Additionally, the creek's confined space and fluctuating tides can trap marine animals, as evidenced by the 2013 incident involving a dolphin that became disoriented and stranded.
+This dolphin became trapped and was found dead in the creeks waterway.
+Incidents like these showcase the challenges faced by marine life in adapting to their changing habitat.
+There is an obvious need for conservation efforts and better management of local waterways to protect these vulnerable species.

 In 2016, the New York City government found that a nearby apartment complex, Beach Haven Apartments, was dumping 200000 gal of sewage each day into Coney Island Creek.
 The complex was fined $400,000 two years later.
 By late 2016, local residents were advocating the designation of the creek as a Superfund site, which would provide funding to clean the hazardous materials from the creek.
 Community members testified that auto shops on nearby Neptune Avenue were still dumping cars into the creek.
 The creek was expected to undergo some minor cleanup between 2018 and 2020.
 By late 2020, the United States Environmental Protection Agency (EPA) was considering designating the creek as a Superfund site.
+In a site inspection, the EPA found toxic levels of cyanide, iron, and volatile organic compounds (VOCs) in the sediment and surface water samples of the Coney Island Creek.
+However, the EPA has not yet called for an official cleanup of the creek nor designated it as a Superfund site despite the community still using the creek for recreational purposes.